 This course must be passed with a C- or better as a CSU graduation requirement.
+Course grades are calculated using the following scale:

 Requirements for particular assignments will vary, but in all cases, essay grades will reflect the paper's strengths in clarity, organization, effective argumentation, effective use of sources, and grasp of language.
 All assignments are graded on an A-F scale.
 The following are the criteria by which essays are typically evaluated in first-year writing courses: